 Dams create impoundments in Virginia to provide waters for drinking and farm water supplies, public recreation, and aesthetic purposes.
 Virginians need these dams regulated to ensure their safety.
-DCR protects citizens and lands in Virginia by mapping, identifying, classifying, and regulating dams.
+DCR protects life and property in Virginia by mapping, identifying, classifying, and regulating dams.
 Additionally, education of the public and local governments promotes compliance with safety requirements and maintenance schedules, resulting in increased safety.
-DCR also works to protect citizens from the impacts of flooding, works to restore stream channels and floodplains to carry the natural flows, and educates citizens about the challenges associated with development within the floodplains.
+DCR also works to protect citizens from the impacts of flooding, works to restore stream channels and floodplains to carry the natural flows, and educates communities, sister agencies and citizens about the challenges associated with development within floodplains.